How to Cut Your Restaurant Water Bills

 By switching to a low-flow nozzle, you can greatly reduce the amount of water you use throughout the day.
 Low-flow nozzles are available from any home hardware store.
 Restaurant owners can even buy them online at a small price.
-Although this business water saving tip requires you to purchase something, you will soon recuperate the cost of the item.
-You could even consider installing automatic faucets in toilets and hand washing areas to reduce the amount of water being used.
+Although this business water-saving tip requires you to purchase something, you will soon recuperate the cost of the item.
+You could even consider installing automatic taps in toilets and hand washing areas to reduce the amount of water being used.

 The simplest fixes are often the most cost-effective.
 Lots of restaurants offer their guests pre-packaged water.
 In most cases, diners will not notice the difference between tap and pre-packaged water.
 We recommend investing in a water filtration system and cancelling your order of bottled water.